Integration Best Practices

 StreamVideoClient

-Create a single StreamVideoClient instance in your app.
-Multiple instances can break push notifications and call state management.
-Use StreamVideoClient.getOrCreateInstance(...) to ensure a singleton.
+Create one StreamVideoClient instance per app.
+Multiple instances break push notifications and state management.
+Use getOrCreateInstance() for singleton pattern.

 const [client, setClient] = useState<StreamVideoClient>();